Vito Cascio Ferro: Back in Sicily

 Back in Sicily, Cascio Ferro rose to the position of a local notable.
 He was the capo elettore (ward heeler) of Domenico De Michele Ferrantelli, the mayor of Burgio and member of Parliament for the district of Bivona, as well as on good terms with the Baron Inglese.
 He exercised influence over several Mafia cosche (clans) in the towns of Bisacquino, Burgio, Campofiorito, Chiusa Sclafani, Contessa Entellina, Corleone, and Villafranca Sicula, as well as some districts in the city of Palermo.

 A semi-factual and romantic portrait by journalist Luigi Barzini contributed much to form the legend of Don Vito:

 Don Vito brought the organization to its highest perfection without undue recourse to violence.
 The Mafia leader who scatters corpses all over the island in order to achieve his goal is considered as inept as the statesman who has to wage aggressive wars.
 Don Vito ruled and inspired fear mainly by the use of his great qualities and natural ascendancy.
 His awe-inspiring appearance helped him. … His manners were princely, his demeanour humble but majestic.
 He was loved by all.
 Being very generous by nature, he never refused a request for aid and dispensed millions in loans, gifts and general philanthropy.
 He would personally go out of his way to redress a wrong.
 When he started a journey, every major, dressed in his best clothes, awaited him at the entrance of his village, kissed his hands, and paid homage, as if he were a king.
 And he was a king of sorts: under his reign peace and order were observed, the Mafia peace, of course, which was not what the official law of the Kingdom of Italy would have imposed, but people did not stop to draw too fine a distinction.

-Police reports described Cascio Ferro as notoriously associated with the "high" Mafia, leading a life of luxury, going to the theater, cafés, gambling high sums at the Circolo dei Civili – a club for gentlemen, reserved for those with pretensions to education and elite status.
+Police reports described Cascio Ferro as notoriously associated with the "high" Mafia, leading a life of luxury, going to the theatre, cafés, gambling high sums at the Circolo dei Civili – a club for gentlemen, reserved for those with pretensions to education and elite status.